mchcorp/www/_pages/capabilities.md

 - **Web Application Security Assessments (WASA)** — MCH's most prominent capability is the expert ability to perform web application penetration testing and vulnerablity assessments of web applications, REST APIs, and web services.
 - **Secure Source Code Reviews and Static Analysis of Application Source Code (SAST)** — MCH has the expertise to perform manual code reviews and to perform static analsys of source code using industry standard tools (Fortify, Fortify on Demand, SonarQube, SonarCloud, Veracode, or Checkmarx).
-- **Custom Application Development** — One of MCH's areas of expertise is developing custom Windows and web based software applications, including tools and extensions to facilitate testing and reporting automation and vulnerability finding confirmation.
+- **Custom Web Application and Website Development** — One of MCH's areas of expertise is developing web based software applications and websites, including tools and extensions to facilitate testing, reporting, and automation.
 - **Information Center and Technical Library Operation** — MCH has experience operating both public information centers and technical libraries that support research and development programs for government agencies.
 - **Systems Analysis and Design** — MCH Corporation's staff has a great deal of experience analyzing requirements and designing scalable, secure, and high performance software applications.
 - **Software Quality Assurance Testing** — Our company is experienced at performing both system level testing, utilizing custom developed unit tests, and traditional software QA testing.